 For Pentecostals, the Spirit is present in their worship, their prayer life, and their everyday experience.
 The Pentecostal movement expresses at its core an experience of the fullness of the working of the Holy Spirit and the practice of spiritual gifts.
 As Frank Macchia opines, Spirit baptism is "an empowerment for witness as evidenced by heightened participation in extraordinary gifts of the Spirit, especially speaking in tongues".
 It is also evidenced in other manifestations of the presence of the Spirit such as healing, prophetic utterances (whether predictive or diagnostic and deliverance from evil spirits).
 As Macchia also notes, this "crown jewel" of Christian experience is sometimes underplayed by Pentecostal authors for the sake of developing a more ecumenical Pneumatology.
-99

 From ecumenical perspectives, Pentecostal culture encouraged certain ways of thinking and behaving that seemed so deep seated they almost preceded self-conscious articulation.
 Early Pentecostals explain themselves to the outside world with the experience of Holy Ghost baptism signified by speaking in tongues.
 Pentecostal hermeneutics seems to envelop the doctrine of the Holy Spirit in a subjective package.
-They most at times base their interpretation on experience and extrabiblical revelation as though the Holy Spirit has for once been a human idea hatched from human incubator or thought pattern.
-John Akinjide Adeyemo is right that this perhaps is one of the greatest threats to the gospel.
-This suggest that the Pentecostals attempts to put the Holy Spirit in a straight jacket which can be stereotyped at will, this is contrary to the
+They most at times base their interpretation on experience and extra-

-98 Donald E. Miller and Tetsunao Yamamori, Global Pentecostalism: The New Face of Christian Social Engagement (London: University of California Press, 2007), 4.
+&lt;sup>18 Donald E. Miller and Tetsunao Yamamori, Global Pentecostalism: The New Face of Christian Social Engagement (London: University of California Press, 2007), 4.

-99 Ernst M. Conradie, "Ecumenical Perspective on Pentecostal Pneumatology" Missionalia 43:1 (63-81).
+&lt;sup>19 Ernst M. Conradie, "Ecumenical Perspective on Pentecostal Pneumatology" Missionalia 43:1 (63-81).

-100 Grant Wacker, Heaven Below: Early Pentecostals and American Culture (London: Harvard University Press, 2003), 34-35.
+&lt;sup>20 Grant Wacker, Heaven Below: Early Pentecostals and American Culture (London: Harvard University Press, 2003), 34-35.